shinwookim/website-archive/experience.md

         <div class="flex-grow-1">
             <h3 class="mb-0">President & Academic Tutor</h3>
             <div class="subheading mb-1">Academic Discussion and Peer Tutoring at North Penn High School</div>
             <p> I created and implemented a virtual tutoring program; I utilized GSuite to manage over 50 volunteer academic tutors.
-I tutored 15 students in math and science, resulting in their improved grades. <br>I also created the groundwork
+I tutored 15 students in math and science, resulting in their improved grades.
+I also created the groundwork
                 for a tutoring center partnership between the North Penn High School and its surrounding middle and elementary schools
             </p>
         </div>